Life gets so hectic that it feels like your dreams aren’t worth pursuing at all.

 Follow your dreams because no one else will follow them for you.

-You want to be the next Michelle Obama, the next J.K.
+Do you want to be the next Michelle Obama, the next J.K.
 Rowling, the next Amelia Earhart?
 That’s awesome, but it also means putting yourself to the test and actually working to get where you want to be.

 Your dreams won’t magically happen.
 No matter how much you will it into existence, you need to put in the work.
 Most of the time, you and you alone will have to do the work.